There are many things to worry about when it comes to thinking about your home.

 4. Excessive Noise

-If you need to raise your voice to talk because your unit is abnormally loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.
+If you are having to raise your voice to talk because your unit is abnormally loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.

-Today’s latest systems function more silently than ever.
+Today’s latest systems operate more silently than ever.
 Often you’ll have to really play close attention to even know if they’re running.
-If noise pollution is an issue for you, that may be reason enough to upgrade to more modern equipment.
+If noise pollution is an issue for you, that may be reason enough to upgrade to newer equipment.

 5. Temperature and Comfort Issues

-If you are having to constantly hike up the heating system to keep things in the house cozy, that should be a major warning that it’s time to re-evaluate your furnace.
-There are several things that could cause this issue - it may be rectified with a new thermostat that allows you more control – so before you assume that you’re in for a whole new furnace, give some thought to your thermostat.
+If you are having to constantly hike up the heating system to keep things in the house comfortable, that should be a major red flag that it’s time to re-evaluate your furnace.
+There are several things that could cause this issue - it may be rectified with a new thermostat that allows you more control – so before you assume that you’re in for a whole new furnace, give some attention to your thermostat.

 6. Humidity Issues